ROLES IN STRATEGIC MANAGEMENT

 By Ruth Tearle

-William Shakespeare's immortal words in 'As you Like it' apply to strategic management today.
+William Shakespeare's immortal words in 'As you Like it' reflect the roles played in strategic management in organziations today.

 There are 9 actors who enter and exit the stage of strategic management at different times.